ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step2.md

 `oc describe is/sample`{{execute}}

-# How do I remove a tag from an Image Stream?
+# How do I remove a tag from an Image Stream

 Eventually, you will want to remove old tags from your Image Stream, and yet again we are going to use oc tag for that particular use case:

 `oc tag -d sample:test`{{execute}}